-The following summary of the Dutch tax aspects is based on Dutch laws, policy and case law as in force on the date of the issuance of this Prospectus.
+The following summary of the Dutch tax aspects is based on Dutch laws, policy and case law as in force on the date of the issuance of this Prospectus unless indicated otherwise.
 Future changes in law, whether retroactive or not, and the interpretation and application thereof may render this summary invalid.
-Certain Dutch tax aspects will be confirmed by the Dutch Tax Authorities in private letter rulings obtained on behalf of the Fund and prospective Investors [to be requested for].
+Certain Dutch tax aspects have been confirmed by the Dutch Tax Authorities in private letter rulings obtained on behalf of the Fund and prospective Investors.
 The following summary is not intended as a comprehensive description of all the tax considerations that may be relevant to an Investor.
-Investors should consult with their professional advisers on the tax consequences of acquiring, holding and disposing of Units.
+Investors should consult with their professional tax advisers on the tax consequences of acquiring, holding and disposing of Units.